GormR/HW_for_AgOpenGPS/README.md

 - using a carrier board for those boards, which adds power supply and necessary components in classic "THT" technology (you have to solder all parts yourself - such boards are discussed in the forum)
 - ordering one of the full-equipped board in this repository from a PCB manufacturer (only some "simple" parts have to be soldered by yourself)

 Honestly, the last option is a nightmare these days, because some key parts (e. g. the automotive PWM power stage drivers) are not in stock from common distributors due to the general shortage in semiconductor industry these days (spring 2022).
 This means, you have to source from different suppliers and solder some SMD parts yourself, which is not easy in some cases.

-This option is described in detail now:
+Nevertheless, this option is described in detail now:

 **Parts list**
 - tablet/notebook/convertable computer for Windows 7 or higher